Access Ownership helps people with disabilities purchase a home that meets their needs under a similar arrangement to shared ownership.

-The scheme, which is managed by Horizon Housing Association, is open to people with any disability, including physical impairment, learning difficulties or mental health issues, and is available to those who are looking to buy a more suitable home and to those who own a property but need to reduce their financial commitments.
+The scheme, which is managed by Horizon Housing Association, is open to people with any disability, including physical impairment, learning difficulties or mental health support needs, and is available to those who are looking to buy a more suitable home and to those who own a property but need to reduce their financial commitments.

 How does Access Ownership work?

-In order to be considered for the scheme:
+To be considered for the scheme:

 For more information about the scheme please call Horizon on 0330 303 0089 or visit its website.